Sultan Qaboos ushered in Oman renaissance, quiet diplomacy

 In 1981, Qaboos began widening political participation and free elections for an advisory council were held in 2003.

+When the “Arab Spring” protests started to threaten - and eventually topple - the leaders of Tunisia and Egypt in 2011, Qaboos took note and defused his own potential bombshell as protests broke out in Oman with promises of jobs and reforms.

+He sacked more than a third of the cabinet, created thousands of public sector jobs and paid a dividend to the unemployed, which the IMF said amounted to a quarter of Omanis.

-There has been wide speculation over who will succeed Qaboos as domestic challenges loom large.
-Unemployment, which sparked limited demonstrations in 2011, remains high and the state has increasingly relied on external borrowing as oil prices fell, pushing its credit rating to junk status.
+However domestic challenges remain with high unemployment and the state increasingly relying on external borrowing as oil prices fell, pushing its credit rating to junk status.

-A 1996 statute says the ruling family will choose a successor within three days of the throne becoming vacant.

-If they fail, a council of military and security officials, supreme court chiefs and heads of the two assemblies will put in power the person appointed by the sultan in his letter.

-Oman observers say the sultan’s three cousins - Assad, Shihab and Haitham bin Tariq al-Said - stand the best chance.

-“I have already written down two names, in descending order, and put them in sealed envelopes in two different regions,” Qaboos said in a 1997 interview when asked about the succession.
+“Sultan Qaboos had such charismatic authority and became so synonymous with Oman as a modern nation-state that it will naturally be difficult for any successor to replicate that, at least at the beginning,” Kristian Coates Ulrichsen of the Texas-based Rice University’s Baker Institute told Reuters.

-Reporting by Davide Barbuscia, Sylvia Westall and Sami Aboudi; Editing by Daniel Wallis
+Reporting by Davide Barbuscia, Sylvia Westall and Sami Aboudi; Writing by Ghaida Ghantous and William Maclean; Editing by Daniel Wallis/Clarence Fernandez/Jane Merriman